teifip/gcp-api-client/README.md

 # gcp-api-client

-Simple REST API client for [Google Cloud Platform](https://cloud.google.com/products/) services, not a replacement for the [client libraries](https://cloud.google.com/nodejs/docs/reference/libraries) available from Google.
+REST API client for [Google Cloud Platform](https://cloud.google.com/products/) services.
+Not a replacement for the [client libraries](https://cloud.google.com/nodejs/docs/reference/libraries) available from Google.

 This package merely exposes some of the functionalities of the [@google-cloud/common](https://www.npmjs.com/package/@google-cloud/common) package to facilitate the use for simple API requests.

+> If you want to use this client from a local shell, you must have the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts) installed to enable authentication.
+Refer to the [gcloud auth](https://cloud.google.com/sdk/gcloud/reference/auth/) documentation for info on how to managed OAuth2 credentials.

 ### Overview